 4. Track All Expenses

-Now you have a budget; it’s time to make it work for you.
+Now that you have a budget, it’s time to make it work for you.
 The best way to do this is by keeping track of all your holiday expenses.
 Tracking expenses allows you to stay on top of your spending and adjust to keep within your budget.

 If you’re not tech-savvy, consider using a simple spreadsheet to track your spending.
 Itemize all expenses and detail the purpose, cost, and payment methods.
 Keeping receipts can also be helpful for tracking expenses.

 Many apps can help track your expenses and stick to your budget if you prefer to use a budgeting app.
 Visit your app store on your smartphone and search “budgeting apps” to find one that appeals to you.
 We recommend Mint.

 One of the best ways to stick to a holiday budget is to plan and set aside money each month leading up to the holidays.
 Determine how much you need for your anticipated expenses, and divide that amount by the number of months until the holidays.

 Set aside this amount each month in a designated holiday savings account, and use that money to cover your expenses during the holiday season.
 This approach will help alleviate financial stress and prevent overspending.

 How?
 It allows you to pay for expenses from savings rather than credit, preventing unnecessary debt.
 It also helps ensure you have enough money for your holiday expenses and reduces the temptation to overspend.